 Founded in 1919, the LWVNYC was an outgrowth of the Women's Suffrage movement.
 While the League's legislative priorities change to reflect the needs of society, our organization remains true to its basic purpose: to make democracy work for all of its citizens.
 Membership is open to all, regardless of gender, who support its causes.
-The League is supported by membership dues and contributions from public-spirited individuals, businesses, and corporations.

 The League's enduring vitality comes from its unique decentralized structure, working at the national, state and local levels.

-Funding for the League comes from membership dues, admission fees at events, sales of publications, contributions, and grants.
+The League is supported by membership dues and contributions from public spirited individuals and institutions, plus grants, event admission fees, and publication sales.
 In New York City, the League provides: